ibm-cloud-docs/EventStreams/enabling_mirroring.md

 The following example shows how to use the command line to configure service-to-service binding.

-1. Log in to the IBM Cloud account containing the {{site.data.keyword.messagehub}} instance that you want to act as the mirroring source instance:
+1. Log in to the {{site.data.keyword.cloud}} account containing the {{site.data.keyword.messagehub}} instance that you want to act as the mirroring source instance:

     ```sh
     ibmcloud login -c <account containing mirroring source instance>